Aakashshinde99/Cost_Optimization_on_EBS_snapshots/README.md

-# AWS Cloud Cost Optimization - Identifying Stale Resources
+# AWS Cloud Cost Optimization - Identifying unused Resources

-## Identifying Stale EBS Snapshots
+## Identifying unused EBS Snapshots

 In this , I have create a Lambda function that identifies EBS snapshots that are no longer associated with any active EC2 instance and deletes them to save on storage costs.